-Pipe Fitting Caps are used to seal the end of a pipe, preventing the flow of fluids or contaminants.
-They ensure safety, protect pipe threads, and maintain system integrity by closing off unused or terminated pipelines.
-Caps are essential during maintenance, testing, or when future expansion is planned.
+Pipe fitting caps are used to seal the end of a pipe, preventing the flow of fluids or contaminants—pipe cap fitting ensures safety, protects pipe threads, and maintains system integrity by closing off unused or terminated pipelines.
+Pipe caps are essential during maintenance, testing, or when future expansion is planned.

-They come in various materials and connection types (threaded, welded, or push-fit) to match the pipe's specifications.
-Caps also safeguard pipes from dirt, moisture, and damage during storage or transportation.
-In industrial, plumbing, and construction applications, they play a critical role in maintaining system efficiency and preventing leaks or contamination.
+Pipe end caps come in various materials and connection types, such as threaded caps, welded caps, or push-fit caps, to match the pipe’s specifications.
+These caps also safeguard pipes from dirt, moisture, and damage during storage or transportation.
+In industrial, plumbing, and construction applications, cap in pipe fitting plays a critical role in maintaining system efficiency and preventing leaks or contamination.

 1. Threaded Caps